prebid/prebid.github.io/prebid-server/features/pg/pbs-pg-bidder.md

 Here's an [example JSON response](https://github.rp-core.com/ContainerTag/pg-general-planner/blob/master-rubicon/docs/samples/pa_rsp.json) that might come from your bidder planner.

-At this point, your endpoint needs to respond quickly with the most recently calculated set of line item pacing "plans".
-A plan is a set of instructions to Prebid Server that tells the system how often to serve a line item in a given period. e.g. "serve LineA 50 times from noon-12:05, 55 times from 12:05-12:10, ..."
+At this point, your endpoint needs to respond quickly with the most recently calculated set of PG line item pacing plans.
+A `plan` is a set of instructions to Prebid Server that tells the system how often to serve a line item in a given period. e.g. "serve LineA 50 times from noon-12:05, 55 times from 12:05-12:10, ..."

 The General Planner will be configured to call your endpoint every 1-10 minutes depending on the Host Company.

-See [PG Plan Definition](/prebid-server/features/pg/pbs-pg-plan.html) for more details on what should be returned.
+See [PG Plan Definition](/prebid-server/features/pg/pbs-pg-plan.html) for more details.

-### General notes on Writing a Pacing Algorithm
+### General notes on writing a pacing algorithm

-At a high level, pacing a line item could be simple:
+At a high level, pacing a line item seems like it might be simple:

 ```
 NumberOfImpressionsEach5MinPeriod=TotalImpressionsRemaining+3percentBuffer / NumberOf5MinPeriodsRemaining
 ```

 But this approach wouldn't perform well:
 - When the line falls behind, it won't take advantage of higher traffic periods to catch up.
-It will fall behind during normal low-traffic periods.
+It will fall behind during normal low-traffic periods, saving all impressions for the last minute.
 - As covered in the description of [tokens](/prebid-server/features/pg/pbs-pg-plan.html#tokens), a PG line item cannot assume that it'll be chosen every time it's offered to the ad server.
 Prebid PG paces based on tokens, not impressions, so the pacing algorithm needs to estimate how many times each line item needs to be offered to the ad server in order to land a final certified impression.

 Likewise, another naive approach is to try and immediately catch up to the "even delivery" line: